Monsters of the Midway

 The Monsters of the Midway is most widely known as the nickname for the National Football League's Chicago Bears.
 The moniker initially belonged to the University of Chicago Maroons football team, which was a reference to the Midway Plaisance on the South Side of Chicago.
 The nickname became associated with the Bears, who won six championships between 1932 and 1946.
-The nickname was revived in the Super Bowl era of the NFL to describe the team's dominant defenses, particularly the 1985 Chicago Bears team that won Super Bowl XX.
+The nickname was revived in the Super Bowl era of the NFL to describe the team's dominant defenses, particularly the 1985 Bears team that won Super Bowl XX.
 Monsters of the Midway is also used by the Bears in marketing campaigns and promotional media.

 Background

 Origins

 The nickname Monsters of the Midway originally referred to the University of Chicago Maroons, a college football program led by Amos Alonzo Stagg.
 The Maroons were a prominent collegiate football program in the early 1900s, winning two national championships in 1905 and 1913.
 The nickname was a reference to the Midway Plaisance, a long, green swath of boulevard space bordering the southern end of the campus between 59th and 60th Streets and running from Washington Park to Jackson Park on Chicago's South Side.

 The University of Chicago's football program ceased operations in 1939.
 The Chicago Bears won six championships between the 1930s and 1940s.
 Fans and the media referred to the Bears as the Monsters of the Midway, especially after their lopsided 56–7 victory over the New York Giants in 1943.
 The Bears also adopted the Maroons’ wishbone "C" logo in 1962.
 The University of Chicago later revived their football program in 1969.

 The nickname is commonly misattributed to Chicago's Midway International Airport or a geographic reference to the city's location in the Midwestern United States.